systechafrica/NASSIT-Documentation/docs/src/setupscheme/setupProcess.md

 ##### Onboarding a Single Employer

-Click the '**New Employer'** link to open a form where the details of a new employer are captured into the system as shown below:
+Click the **'New Employer'** link to open a form where the details of a new employer are captured into the system as shown below:

 <img  alt="new employer creation" width="97%" height="auto"  class="center"  src="../.vuepress/public/schemesetup/image11.png">